How to clean Roomba i7? (5 Steps with Pictures)

-How to Clean Roomba i7?
+How to Clean Roomba i7

-Here are the detailed step-by-step instructions you have to follow:
+Here are the detailed guidelines:

 Step 1: Tools you need